png2/Tease-AI-proto/README.md

 ## What's next

-I plan to work on the cycler next then implement as many of the instructions as possible
+I plan to work on the interrupts next then implement as many of the instructions as possible

 And give me feedback on [milovana](https://milovana.com/forum/viewtopic.php?f=2&t=15776)